Nikon D800E vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D800E does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D800E has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800E has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800E was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D800E and D850 can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Nikon D850 Manual.

 So what is the bottom line?
 Is the Nikon D800E better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.